Peninsular Railway (California): San José

-The Peninsular Interurban owned a line from (North 10th Street and Madera Avenue) to Alum Rock Park on which it would run freight service and run passenger trains along with the San Jose Railroads.
+The Peninsular Interurban owned a line from North 10th Street and Madera Avenue to Alum Rock Park on which it would run freight service and run passenger trains along with the San Jose Railroads.

 Rural county

-Palo Alto
+Palo Alto local lines

+The Peninsular Railroad operated several local streetcar lines in and near Palo Alto.
+Service there began on November 15, 1906 under the name Santa Clara Interurban Railroad Company.
+These operations were acquired by the Peninsular Railway on June 30, 1909.
+Operations mostly comprised two lines: